An Introduction to Massa

 Give it a try!

-On demo.massa.net, we simulate in real time a large network of nodes that discover blocks, send blocks to peers and compute the best clique of compatible blocks in either a Proof-of-Work (PoW) or Proof-of-stake (PoS) setting.
+On demo.massa.net, we simulate in real time a large network of nodes that discover blocks, send blocks to peers and compute the best clique of compatible blocks in a Proof-of-stake (PoS) setting.

-You can interact with the simulation by creating a wallet and adding a miner (PoW) or staker (PoS) to the network that will start working with your address.
-Once it generates a block and receives a reward, your address will get a positive balance and you will be able to create transactions that are broadcast to the network.
+You can interact with the simulation by creating a wallet and adding a staker to the network that will start working with your address.
+Once it generates a block and receives a reward, your address will get a positive balance and you will be able to create transactions and broadcast them to the network.

 We have shown that it is possible to solve the scaling issue of blockchains using transaction sharding in a multithreaded block graph.
-Blockclique reaches thousands of transactions per second without jeopardizing the decentralization nor the security of the blockchain.
-One thing that we did not mention is that our architecture is compatible with smart-contracts that would be implemented within one thread or adapted to support multithreading.
+Massa reaches thousands of transactions per second without jeopardizing the decentralization nor the security of the blockchain.
+One thing that we did not mention is that our architecture is compatible with smart-contracts that can be implemented within one thread or adapted to support multithreading.

 Authors: Adrien Laversanne-Finot & Sébastien